Tarini-1515/BeerukaERC20Blockchain/README.md

         _mint(msg.sender, 1000000000000000000000000);
     }

-5. Exicute the code and copy the Contract address from left corner.
+5. Execute the code and copy the Contract address from the left corner.

 6. We can view the transactions and number of tokens created through Etherscan. https://ropsten.etherscan.io/tx/0x372e710462048ca20d474f1fac31af7c34d4dad07bf8e32df4deb5cf682cca8c